t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 Industrial machines such as laser cutters already produce over 1 terabyte per hour, the same applies for autonomous cars {{NVIDIA}}.
 90% of IoT data is expected to be stored, processed, analyzed, and acted upon close to the source {{Kelly}}, as cloud computing models alone cannot address the new challenges {{Chiang}}.
 Below we discuss IoT use case requirements that are moving cloud capabilities to be more proximate and more distributed and disaggregated.
+Beyond addressing those requirements, however, edge computing can also bring flexibility to classic networking functions such as protocol translation in gateways.

 ## Time Sensitivity